ibm-cloud-docs/vpc/block_storage_vpc_capacity_performance.md

 {{site.data.keyword.block_storage_is_short}} offers a range of storage capacities to meet your requirements.

 When you choose the second-generation `sdp` profile, you can provision second-generation data volumes up to 32,000 GB.
-You can also increase a second-generation boot volume's capacity to 32,000 GB after its initial creation.

 When you select a first-generation [storage profile](/docs/vpc?topic=vpc-block-storage-profiles#tiers), you can specify 10-16,000 GB of capacity in 1 GB increments.